-Tenacity is a great herbicide option for homeowners looking to treat problem weeds that are difficult to get rid of in their lawns.
+Tenacity weed killer is a great herbicide option for homeowners looking to treat problem weeds that are difficult to get rid of in their lawns.
 This highly effective weed control is a popular option for homeowners looking to treat a variety of weeds including chickweed, clover, crabgrass, dandelion, foxtail, henbit and nutsedge.
 Read on for more information on using this homeowner go-to for weed control.

 Tenacity Herbicide Product Overview

-Manufactured by Syngenta, Tenacity Herbicide is a highly effective systemic pre- and post-emergent for the selective contact and residual control of over 46 broadleaf and grassy weed species in turfgrass.
+Manufactured by Syngenta, Tenacity is a highly effective systemic pre- and post-emergent for the selective contact and residual control of over 46 broadleaf and grassy weed species in turfgrass.
 The active ingredient, Mesotrione 40%, works to prevent photosynthesis from occurring in target weeds so that they cannot grow.

 Systemic herbicides, including Tenacity, are absorbed and moved throughout the plant’s system as a means of killing the entire plant.
 Contact herbicides, on the other hand, only kill the part of the plant it comes in contact with.
 In other words, roots may survive and the plant may regrow.
 As previously stated, Tenacity works by preventing photosynthesis in plants and keeps them from growing.
 This product is absorbed through the roots, shoots and leaves of the plant and then distributed throughout by both the xylem and phloem translocation.